darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 ### advanced curve parameters

+When in 2-tab mode, these controls appear on the _settings_ page.
+In 3-tab mode, they only appear on the _curve_ tab.

 toe start
 : Defines the left-hand side point where the linear portion of the curve ends, and below which the curve starts losing slope, becoming flatter, therefore adjusting the handling of shadows.
 Keeping the value at 0% allows transition to start at the pivot; higher values push the transition point down towards the chosen _target black_, which is reached at 100% (provided that the curve has enough contrast).
 The effect is similar to the _toe power_, but allows hard clipping, leading to a loss of details in the shadows.